pagkly/Zed/Investopedia4/Job Openings and Labor Turnover Survey (JOLTS) Definition.md

 2. The job starts within 30 days.
 3. There are active recruiting efforts to find workers (outside of the organization) to fill the job.2

-The job openings and labor turnover survey data has many uses, not least of which is to help guide the government in the formulation of [[economic policy]](https://www.investopedia.com/articles/economics/12/fiscal-or-monetary-policy.asp) through economic research and planning.
+The job openings and labor turnover survey data has many uses, not least of which is to help guide the government in the formulation of [[economic policy]](https://www.investopedia.com/articles/[[Economics|economics]]/12/fiscal-or-monetary-policy.asp) through economic research and planning.
 That's because the availability of unfilled jobs—the job openings rate—can give policymakers a sense regarding tightness in the jobs market.
 A rise in the demand for workers can (and should) drive wages higher and lead to [[inflation]](https://www.investopedia.com/terms/w/wage-push-inflation.asp).
 The job openings and labor turnover survey publications also provide data that can help in the analysis of industry retention rates, business cycles, and industry-specific economic research.

 For investors, the job openings and labor turnover survey can be used to confirm other data relative to jobs and employment, with a higher JOLTS number suggesting increasing demand for workers and a falling number pointing to less demand.
-In addition to [[the Conference Board's]](https://www.investopedia.com/terms/c/conferenceboard.asp) Help-Wanted Index, the Department of Labor releases a monthly payroll report that shows the number of jobs added each month, changes in hourly earnings, and the rate of unemployment.
+In addition to [[the Conference Board's]](https://www.investopedia.com/terms/c/conferenceboard.asp) Help-Wanted Index, the Department of Labor releases a monthly [[Payroll|payroll]] report that shows the number of jobs added each month, changes in hourly earnings, and the rate of [[Unemployment|unemployment]].